arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 ## Create login

 InvestSuite prefers not to store personal data (PII) in the InvestSuite platform.
 Instead we merely demand an identifier to reference your client.
 However if you want to create credentials on the InvestSuite platform so that your user can log in to the platform, or in fact to the front-ends exposing the platform, you need to register the user’s e-mail address and mobile number.
+<span style="color:blue">*Right now, the customer does not know whether it is possible to add phone and email to a user after it is already created.*</span>
+<span style="color:blue">*What happens if email/phone that the user provided is wrong?
+Does IVS automatically delete this entity?
+Is that the reason that it is not mentioned here that email/phone can be added later?*</span>

 === "HTTP"